Boosting Trinational Innovation (KTUR2, EU project)

 The financing of innovations and startups is critical to their success.
 The objective of the new project will be to research and promote the innovative strength and in particular the financing of startups in the Upper Rhine region.
 To this end the Chair of Entrepreneurship at RPTU, together with renowned partners, has receivedEU funding of 2.5 million euros for three years.

 The project “KTUR2: Boosting trinational innovation” brings together science and business in order to mapping the region's innovation ecosystem, analyzing the needs of the different stakeholders and identifying existing challenges.
+The project also aims to strengthen cooperation between companies and science as well as lifelong learning across borders.
 Through the development of best practices, the Upper Rhine is to become an internationally visible lighthouse for innovations and startups while at the same time strengthening their funding.

 “Our ecosystem already offers a lot of support for startups, but we showed in a study in 2022 that there is still a particular lack of venture capital in the region,” says RPTU project manager Prof. Dr. Dennis Steininger.
 He emphasizes the importance of the project: “We know from research that a lack of financial resources is one of the most important factors in the failure of innovation and startup projects.
 This project therefore marks a critical milestone in our joint efforts to better understand the financing of technological innovations and thereby strengthen and internationalize the startup ecosystem in the region.”